NCAR/cesm_unit_test_tutorial/README.rst

 * ``source_code`` contains the source code used for this tutorial - both the function to be tested and the test code

+* ``cmake_files`` contains the CMake-based build scripts needed to build the unit tests in this tutorial; these can also be used as templates for your own unit tests

 * ``local_machine_build_scripts`` contains files that facilitate building and running the unit tests on your local desktop or laptop (rather than on yellowstone)

-* ``cmake_files`` contains the CMake-based build scripts needed to build the unit tests in this tutorial; these can also be used as templates for your own unit tests
+This tutorial provides instructions for setting up unit tests in any of the components that currently have unit tests:

+* clm
+* cam
+* csm_share
+* driver_cpl

+For the sake of this tutorial, you should pick one of these components, and follow instructions specific to that component.
+The main differences are in paths where you put files and execute the build & run command, and in the details of the ``CMakeLists.txt`` file that is used for building each set of unit tests (as described in the section, `Add a CMakeLists.txt file in your new unit test directory`_).

+If you want to create the first unit tests for some other component, I recommend going through this tutorial for one of the existing components.
+For other science components, CLM or CAM are probably the best examples.
+You may want to look through both of them and determine which directory structure and build setup you like best.
+You can then set up unit tests similarly in your own component.
+The main additional thing you will need is a top-level ``CMakeLists.txt`` file.
+This is the ``CMakeLists.txt`` file that resides in ``$UNITTEST_ROOT`` (described in the section, `Building and running the existing unit tests`_).
+Writing that top-level file is beyond the scope of this tutorial, and requires some knowledge of CMake, but you should be able to get started by using the CLM and CAM files as a guide.

 Building and running the existing unit tests
 ============================================